-First Year may be completed in either Arts or in the Science/Engineering Programme.
+First Year may be completed in either:

+- Arts;

+- Science: or

+- Engineering.

-Students who complete the First Year Science/Engineering Programme may proceed in Engineering or in Science in subsequent years.
+Students who complete the First Year Science or Engineering Programme may proceed in Engineering or in Science in subsequent years.

 They may also enter Second Year Arts but will be required to make up specific Arts courses from First Year.